 If you have web hosting with any of the bestshared hosting services, you can easily resonate with the steps I am going to mention.
 Follow the steps.

-As usual, you need to login to your cPanel account and look for the file manager.
 In most of the cases, you can find it under the Files' section.

 Some companies have a different layout, so no need to fret.
 Try to seek for the file manager icon and click to open.